charlottemothersole/SupportBank-Java/README.md

 4. Open a command-prompt in this same folder.
 Your trainer can show you how to do this, if you need any help.

+5. Run `gradle wrapper`.
+This only needs to be done once.

-5. Run this command to run your code:
+6. Run this command to run your code:
 `./gradlew run`